Just Fontaine, who scored 13 goals at 1958 World Cup, dies - WHIZ News

 Fontaine scored four goals in the third-place game against West Germany, but could have had five if he had taken the penalty kick.

+In addition to his feats with the national team, Fontaine won the French league title four times, the French Cup and reached the final of the 1959 European Cup during his club career with USM Casablanca, Nice and Reims.

+After he retired, Fontaine briefly coached France’s national team and then coached Luchon, Paris Saint-Germain, Toulouse and the Moroccan national team.

-The highest scorer at the World Cup is now acknowledged with the Golden Boot.
+The highest scorer at a World Cup tournament is now acknowledged with the Golden Boot award.
 Fontaine set the record when FIFA did not present a specific award for the tournament’s top scorer.

 “Beating my record?
 I don’t think it can ever be done,” Fontaine told The Associated Press in a 2006 interview.
 “The person who wants to beat me has a massive task, doesn’t he?
 He has to score two goals per game over seven games.”